CWOChris/cotidie-consilium/README.md

 # cotidie-consilium
 Daily Plan

+All background images taken from Wikimedia Commons and are in the public domain.

 AS AN employee with a busy schedule
 I WANT to add important events to a daily planner
 SO THAT I can manage my time effectively